Website Call to Action Strategy

 Human behavior is based on emotion and justified with logic.
-The decision to take action will be an emotional decision, your call to action needs to harness the prospects emotions to be most effective.
+The decision to take action will be emotional; your call to action needs to harness the prospect’s emotions to be most effective.

-This needs to be backed up with a logical incentive, so consciously the prospect can justify their behavior.
-Ask yourself “What’s in it for the prospect?
+This needs to be backed up with a logical incentive so consciously; the prospect can justify their behavior.
+Ask yourself, “What’s in it for the prospect?
 How will they benefit?”
 If it’s not clear to you, it won’t be clear to them.
-I often see calls to action that only benefit the company behind the website, not the prospect on the other side.
+I often see calls to action that benefit the company behind the website, not the prospect on the other side.

 Once you’ve worked through those questions: